classroomtechtools/managebac_openapply_to_gsheets/README.md

 ### Data privacy

 Remember, the data you are downloading should be **restricted** to only those individuals on your domain who need it.
-Don't turn on link sharing, for example…
+Don't turn on link sharing, for example.

-## Notes
+### Privacy Policy of this library

-When you run the below code, it will interact with your school's ManageBac or OpenApply endpoints, starting with the `students` endpoint.
-It will then augment each student information with the linked parent accounts.
+While you are providing authentication credentials to the library, these items are not saved in any way.
+They are simply passed through to the API requests themselves.

-If any *rate limitations* are encountered, it will sleep until it may continue again (standard operating procedure).
-You may see a console message indicating this action.
+This library does not save any user data on any server or database.

 ### Santity check